-Looking to spend a weekend in Penticton?
-We’ve got the perfect 3 day Penticton itinerary for you!
+Spending the weekend in Penticton soon?
+We’ve got the perfect three day Penticton itinerary for you!

-While 3 days in Penticton doesn’t offer a lot of time, it does provide enough to experience some of the best places in the city.
+While three days in Penticton doesn’t offer a lot of time, it does provide enough to experience some of the best places in this small scenic city.

-Crafted with years of experience hosting friends and family in our home city, this 3 day Penticton itinerary has been put together with first time visitors in mind.
-It offers a great introduction to the city and features some of our ultimate favourite things to do.
+Crafted with years of experience hosting friends and family here in our home city, this weekend Penticton itinerary has been put together with first-time visitors in mind.
+It offers both a great introduction to the city and also features some of our favourite things to do.

 The Best Itinerary for a Weekend in Penticton